 Everything about where is Machu Picchu located and its main characteristics

-If you are wondering about how to get to Machu Picchu, then you are in the right place.
 The Inca citadel remained in oblivion for many years until the arrival of the explorer Hiram Bingham.
 There is a very good reason why the city remained a secret for so long, in fact for many centuries.
-One of the reasons why the site is very inaccessible is that it is located almost two thousand two hundred meters above sea level and is located between two mountains, Huayna Picchu and Machu Picchu.
-Right in the part of the high Andes, central-south region.
+One of the reasons why the site is very inaccessible is that it is located almost 2200 meters above sea level and is located between two mountains, Huayna Picchu and Machu Picchu.
+But, where exactly is Machu Picchu located?
+Located right in the high Andes, central-south region.
 So it’s no wonder it remained a secret for hundreds of years.
 It was like this until an American explorer came across a boy who knew a hidden place in the jungle and led weary explorers to the now-famous site.

 - Its location makes the climate much milder and more tropical.
 Machu Picchu is one of the most visited tourist attractions in Latin America and that is why most people decide to visit Peru.

 - The ruins themselves have a prominent view of two surrounding valleys.
 Its water supply comes from nearby natural springs and it had enough surrounding land and terraces to grow food and supply food to the local population when Machu Picchu was inhabited.

 - If you were wondering why is Machu Picchu famous?
 Well, the answer may be a bit long.
 The citadel has a number of different and varied attractions.
 From its wonderful ruins to its different agricultural terraces.
 Everything is charming in this place.
 Its views, its buildings, its location, its way of getting there, and its history, among other things.

 - On a guided tour you can learn about this wonderful architectural complex.
 If you were wondering what exactly is Machu Picchu?
 Then in a guided tour, you will answer this and many more questions.
 But we recommend visiting the citadel once you have known the many things to do in Sacred Valley.